ds26gte/txt2page/README.txt

 .SH txt2page

-txt2page is a bash/vim script that implements the basic functionality of the larger Common Lisp program troff2page. txt2page converts plain text marked up with a modest amount of groff markup into HTML, PDF, or docx (LibreOffice).
+txt2page converts plain text marked up with a modest amount of groff markup into HTML.
+It is a small bash/vim script that implements a usable subset of the larger Common Lisp program troff2page.
+With the help of the external programs groff and pandoc, txt2page can also convert its input to PDF and docx respectively.

-The external program groff is needed for PDF; pandoc for docx.

 Installation: Place the scripts txt2page, txt2page_pdf, and txt2page_docx in your PATH, and the Vim files txt2page.vim,